 The reason why this is so important to get right is because of what Jesus Christ says in verse 6(NLT), “Since they are no longer two but one, let no one split apart what God has joined together.”
 These are the words of our Lord and Master, Jesus Christ.
 He said “LET NO ONE separate a union that God has joined together.
 Can you imagine the price one pays for separating what God has put together?

-Jesus Christ said that adultery is the only grounds recognized by Heavenly Father by which divorce is an option.
+Jesus Christ said that adultery is the only grounds that are recognized by Heavenly Father for which divorce is an option.
 So, we can see that marriage in Heavenly Father’s eyes is very serious business, and as singles looking to partner, we should only desire the person God desires for us.
 Many singles don’t have this mind-and-heart-set, and this is why many marital unions today are not put together by God.
-Sometimes we see individuals that are just depleted in every way from an unhappy marriage, because they married someone that God didn’t want them to marry.
+Sometimes we see individuals that are just depleted in every way from an unhappy marriage, because they married someone that was never meant to be a destiny partner.

 God knows our hearts.
 In Deuteronomy 11:22(NLT), Moses told God’s people, “Be careful to obey all these commands I am giving you.
 Show love to the Lord your God by walking in His ways and holding tightly to Him.”
 This is the heart that God is waiting on us to develop.
-He has watched to see if we will wait for the man that He has ordained, or if we will choose someone without getting God’s stamp of approval.
+He has watched to see if we will wait for the man that He has ordained, or if we will be impatient and choose someone without getting His stamp of approval.
 Many of us have not proved our faithfulness in this area.
-We’ve sinned against our body-temples with men who were not ordained to be our covenant partners, and we never truly repented for this sin.
+We’ve sinned against our body-temples with men who were not ordained as our covenant partners, and we never truly repented for this sin.

 Our Heavenly Father loves us so much.
 He gave us His Word, the example of our Lord and Savior, Jesus Christ, and the indwelling Holy Spirit, so that we can have a relationship with Him that meets His standard.
-When it does, all the other relationships we have will flow out of a well of love so tremendous that blessings chase us down.
-Marriage is not necessary to live this kind of blessed existence, but if we desire it, we must walk in the way of God’s Word and hold tightly to Him, so that our future marital union is an ordained and blessed one. ■
+When it does, all the other relationships we cultivate will flow out of a well of love so tremendous that blessings chase us down.
+This is what every single believer needs to know.
+Marriage is not necessary to live this kind of blessed existence, but if we desire it, we must walk in the way of God’s Word and hold tightly to Heavenly Father, so that our future marital union is an ordained and blessed one. ■

 Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996.
 Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
 All rights reserved.